 Glycated Hemoglobin (HbA1c) is a derivative compound that results when Hemoglobin (Hb) is exposed to high levels of blood sugar for prolonged periods of time.
 Sugar is extremely cytotoxic and readily binds to proteins throughout the body.
-Protein glycation causes structural changes to occur in the protein, preventing it from achieving ideal 3D configurations
+Glycosylation causes structural changes in the protein, preventing Hemoglobin from achieving optimal 3D conformation and biochemical function.

 |Chain α||141||1069 (x 2)|

 |HEME Group||1||43 (x 4)|

 Hemoglobin makes for an ideal target to determine long-term exposure to elevated levels of glucose, because Hemoglobin is easily drawn from the body in blood samples.
 When the blood stream is saturated with too much sugar, hemoglobin begins to accumulate sugar particles on its surface.
 Hemoglobin is a strong and robust protein, but even it suffers marginally because of sugar accumulation.
 To our scientific advantage, the accumulation of sugar on hemoglobin can be measured.
 From this measurement, we gain insights

 When sugar binds to hemoglobin, it’s a permanent bond that doesn’t break.
 This means that as long as that particle of Hemoglobin is still circulating in that blood cell, hemoglobin collects more sugar.
 Because red blood cell’s lifespan is only about 3 months, the Glycated Hemoglobin A1c test is a great snapshot of blood glucose control for the last 3 months.